LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/regex-error-class.md

 ### <a name="parameters"></a>Paramètres

-`error` Le code d’erreur.
+*erreur* le code d’erreur.

 ### <a name="remarks"></a>Notes

-Le constructeur construit un objet qui contient la valeur `error`.
+Le constructeur construit un objet qui contient la valeur *erreur*.

 ### <a name="example"></a>Exemple